 I noticed something pretty shocking when I sat down to write this.
-This is my 85th review on Best Gluten Free Beers!
-This doesn’t count other articles and beer lists.
+This is my 85th review on Best Gluten Free Beers! (as of September 2018) This doesn’t count other articles and beer lists.
 I can’t believe it!
 That really underlines just how much the gluten free market has grown since the beginning, and I don’t see it stopping anytime soon.
 85 reviews.
 COOL.
 Onwards!

 This is my second review of Aurochs Brewing, a 100% dedicated gluten free brewery based in Pittsburgh, Pennsylvania.
 My first review of theirs was for the Aurochs Blonde Ale, but tonight I’ll be tasting the Session IPA.

 I hope to one day visit this brewery in person because I hear very good things about their taproom releases.
 There aren’t many dedicated gluten free breweries in the northeastern states so I’m grateful for Aurochs existence.
 (It sounds like east coasters are too!)

 I may not be able to offer a first hand experience at their facility, but one of my readers can!
 If you’re interested in an inside peek into Aurochs Brewing, check out this guest review written by reader Neil Rupp.
 It’s a great article.